Enhance marketing intelligence with AI-integrated data

 Semrush AdClarity tool

 Of course, it is not a foolproof method for ad placement to succeed.
 However, your competitor is not likely to take these actions without putting a lot of thought into it.
 As such, pick a successful competitor—these guys are not experimenting on ads.
-They’re probably making a bank from their campaigns.
+They’re probably making a bank from their marketing campaigns.

 What benefit does this give you?